 1. The Germans’ Gate (Pont des Allemands)

 Porte des Allemands (Gate of the Germans) is named after the Teutonic Knights, hospitaller brothers of Notre Dame des Allemands, who founded a hospital close to that location in the 13th century.
-The gate and its buildings is part of the last major medieval fortifications remaining in Metz.
+The gate and its buildings are part of the last major medieval fortifications remaining in Metz.

 You can walk freely around the buildings and across the bridge that spans the Seillie River.
-It does have limited opening hours, and if you’re lucky you can enter one of the towers.
+It does have limited opening hours, but if you’re lucky you can enter one of the towers.
 There’s a little film at the beginning, and you can climb up and have a nice view of the remaining ramparts from the tower.

 Admission, when open, is free.